IamArvin/learngit/readme.txt

-git is distribute a version contorl system git is free software
+git is a distribute a version contorl system git is free software